solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 You can always find the channel account for a particular owner.
 And since the channel stores the number of episodes created, you always know the upper bound of where to search for queries.
-Additionally you always know what index to create a new episode at: `index = episodes_created`.
+Additionally, you always know what index to create a new episode at: `index = episodes_created`.

 ```rust